diegotorreslopez81/diegotorreslopez81/README.md

 - 👋 Hi, I’m @diegotorreslopez81, a curious tech mind with more than 20 years experience developing digital solutions.
-- 👀 I’m interested in Web3, social impact and technology.
+- 👀 I’m interested in AI, Web3, Quantum Computing, social impact and technology.
 - 🌱 I’m currently learning all I can...after being more than 10 years a project manager, now, I'm focused on the code ⌨️.
-- 💞️ I’m looking to collaborate on anyone who wants to enjoy in Web3.
+- 💞️ I’m looking to collaborate on anyone who wants to enjoy in AI, Web3 and Quantum Computing.
 - 📫 To reach me, send me an <a href="mailto:diego@infinitelabs.co">email</a>.

 <p align="center">